How to Choose Where to Retire: Retirement Location Checklist

 2. Proximity to Nature

 Retirees often crave the peaceful, restorative qualities of nature.
-When asked where they want to live in retirement, they want to live near green space and parks, near mountains or close to the ocean.
+When asked where they want to live in retirement, they want to live near green spaces and parks, near mountains or the ocean.

 3. Recreational Opportunities